abbiggs/abbiggs.github.io/index.md

 ### Hobbies

 I am an all around outdoorsman that loves to hunt and fish.
-I've also been powerlifting for almsot 10 years now and love a good competition.
+I've also been powerlifting for almost 10 years now and love a good competition.

 <br><br>